should you do yoga before or after a workout

 Is it okay to do yoga before a workout?

 Is it okay to do yoga before and after workout?
-This is a question that many people have.
+Many people have this question.
 The answer is yes; it is okay to do yoga before a workout.
-Yoga is a great way to warm up your body for your workout.
+Doing yoga before your workout is an excellent method to prepare your body and get it warmed up.
 It can help you get loose and flexible, which can help you perform better during your workout.

 Yoga also helps to calm the mind and prepare you for your workout.
-If you are new to yoga, I recommend starting with a basic level class or video.
+I suggest that beginners in yoga begin with a basic level class or video.

 Can you work out and do yoga on the same day?

 It’s no secret that working out and yoga are both great for your body.
 But can you really do them both on the same day?
-The answer is yes – you just need to be smart about it.
+You can achieve a positive outcome if you approach it intelligently.

 When should you do yoga and exercise?